“What is Scleroderma? How you found out about her condition? Can it be cured?“

 It’s a long and painful journey of diagnosing Scleroderma because it’s a rare condition and it doesn’t have any symptoms at all.
 Her arm’s redness just feels like an insect bite, although a bit hard but not swollen and not itchy.
 The pain and warmth when touched only happened once.

 I couldn’t find any suitable support group for kids who had Scleroderma in SG but found one from overseas.
 She also made a friend from the USA who has the same age and condition as her.
 Mental support has been great so far and the KKH team that has been taking of her is also great.
 All I can say is we are very blessed despite all these difficulties.

-Although there is no specific diet for her condition, but she’s taking medication daily and with all the strong medication she’s currently taking, cooking home-cooked food almost daily becomes one of my motivation.
+Although there is no specific diet for her condition, she’s taking medication daily and with all the strong medication she’s currently taking, cooking home-cooked food almost daily becomes one of my motivations.
 We also have to ensure she keeps herself active, also to make sure her joints are not experiencing any stiffness and preventing it too.